streamr-dev/network/packages/client/README.md

 ```

-There is also method `streamr.setPermissions`.
-You can use it to set an exact set of permissions for one or more streams.
+The method `streamr.setPermissions` can be used to set an exact set of permissions for one or more streams.
 Note that if there are existing permissions for the same users in a stream, the previous permissions are overwritten:

 ```js
 // Requires MATIC tokens (Polygon blockchain gas token)